 Natural Home Remedies for Dandruff

 In addition to the tips we mentioned above, there are also a few natural home remedies for dog dandruff that we want to mention.
-These home remedies have proved to be safe and effective for treating dog dandruff.
-However, all dogs react differently to new components in their life.
+These home remedies have proven to be safe and effective in treating dog dandruff.
+However, all dogs react differently to new components in their routine.
 If at any time your dog's irritation seems to get worse, stop the natural treatment straight away.
-While this is not likely to happen, it’s hard to predict what one dog might be overly sensitive to while another shows no signs of sensitivity whatsoever.
-It’s always best to air on the side of caution, especially when it comes to Fido.
+While this is not likely to happen, it’s hard to predict what one dog might be overly sensitive to, while another dog may show no signs of sensitivity whatsoever.
+It’s always best to err on the side of caution, especially when it comes to Fido.

 Coconut Oil and Olive Oil

-Both coconut oil and olive oil make for great natural moisturizers for itchy skin.
+Both coconut oil and olive oil are great natural moisturizers for itchy skin.
 However, they should be used differently.
-In terms of olive oil, dog owners can rub it into their pets fur and skin every day.
-On the other hand, while coconut oil is a great natural moisturizer, you may want to try mixing coconut with equal parts water and using it as a rinse.
+Regarding olive oil, dog owners can rub it into their pet’s fur and skin every day.
+On the other hand, while coconut oil is a great natural moisturizer, you may want to try mixing coconut with equal parts of water and using it as a rinse.
 Let the coconut oil and water concoction set on your dog for a few minutes and then wash it away and shampoo accordingly.
 Dog owners can try the coconut oil remedy once a week.

 Lime Juice Rinse

-A great fact about lime juice is that it is full of vitamin C. What some dog owners may not know is that vitamin C can help with dog dandruff.
+A great fact about lime juice is that it contains vitamin C. What some dog owners may not know is that vitamin C can help with dog dandruff.
 Experts recommend combining equal parts lime juice with water and rinsing your dog with the concoction after bathing them with shampoo.
-We recommend combining it with an all natural, organic oatmeal shampoo.
-Oatmeal itself is very soothing for irritated, flaky skin.
+We recommend combining it with an all-natural, organic oatmeal shampoo.
+Oatmeal is also very soothing for irritated, flaky skin.

 Apple Cider Vinegar Rinse

-Comparable to the aforementioned lime juice rinse, And apple cider vinegar rinse can also help control itching, irritated skin, and dandruff.
-Like the lime juice friends, dog owners should mix equal parts apple cider vinegar and water.
-Dog owners can use the concoction as a spot treatment or as a full body rinse after shampooing.
+Similar to the aforementioned lime juice rinse, apple cider vinegar rinse can also help to control itching, irritated skin, and dandruff.
+Like the lime juice rinse, dog owners should mix equal parts of apple cider vinegar and water.
+Dog owners can use the concoction as a spot treatment or as a full-body rinse after shampooing.

 Milk of Magnesia

-Milk of magnesium has been a natural remedy used in both humans and animals for many, many years.
-Dog owners can apply it directly onto their dogs for and skin, let it soak in for about 30 minutes, and then wash accordingly with shampoo.
+Milk of magnesia has been a natural remedy used in both humans and animals for many, many years.
+Dog owners can apply it directly onto their dog’s coat, let it soak for about 30 minutes, and then wash accordingly with shampoo.

 Dog Dandruff: The Bottom Line

 The good news is, at the end of the day, your dog doesn’t have to suffer from dandruff.
-There are a number of natural and effective ways to help ease your dog's itching and irritation and get Fido back to having healthy skin.
-The first step in doing so is understanding the underlying issue that is causing the dog dandruff.
-From there, pet owners can effectively work to ease the symptoms.
+There are a number of natural and effective ways to help ease your dog's itching and irritation and restore healthy skin.
+The first step to doing so is determining the underlying cause of the dog’s dandruff.
+From that point, pet owners can effectively work to ease the discomfort.
 We wish you the best of luck in ridding your furry companion of dog dandruff.